Other / mixed grade configuration · Marietta, GA

 What is the racial and ethnic makeup of Mount Bethel Elementary School?

-The largest demographic group at Mount Bethel Elementary School is White at 65.9%.
-The school serves a diverse student body in Marietta, GA.
+The largest demographic group at Mount Bethel Elementary School is White at 65.9% of enrollment, in Marietta, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 52.1/100.

 What is the Resource Investment Index for Mount Bethel Elementary School?

-Mount Bethel Elementary School has a Resource Investment Index of 51/100 (C-) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Mount Bethel Elementary School has a Resource Investment Index of 52/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page